FRINXio/frinxio.github.io/frinx-uniconfig/user-guide/uniconfig-operations/uniconfig-node-manager/rpc_sync-from-network/readme.md

 all nodes modified in the UniConfig transaction.
 If any node fails, the entire RPC also fails.

+If the network device was installed as southbound-only (with the `uniconfig-config:install-uniconfig-node-enabled` parameter set to `false`), the RPC syncs the device to the UniConfig topology and rewrites the above-mentioned parameter to `true`.

 ![RPC sync-from-network](RPC_sync-from-network-RPC_sync_from_network.svg)

 ## RPC examples